actopozipc/vtfpy/README.md

 # vtfpy
-vtfpy is a lightweight Python library for reading and writing VTF (Visualization Tool Format) files — widely used for visualizing molecular dynamics and particle simulations in tools like VMD (Visual Molecular Dynamics).
+vtfpy is a lightweight Python library for reading and writing VTF (Visualization Tool Format) files — widely used for visualizing molecular dynamics and particle simulations in tools like [VMD](https://www.ks.uiuc.edu/Research/vmd/).

 This is especially helpful for students or researchers who: